technoarchive/meowhud-updated/readme.md

-### MeowHud
+### MeowHud (experimental)

 //////////
-A personal hud for TF2 based on ahud, by nokk.
+A personal hud for TF2 based on ~~ahud, by nokk.~~ lighthud, by Hypnotize
 //////////

-Features pretty much everything as ahud, although with some things changed to keep everything compact.
+Features pretty much everything as ~~ahuds~~ lighthuds, although with some things changed to keep everything compact.

-*also i updated this to have modern fixes kthxbai -techno*